Kassem El Zein

 El Zein began his senior career in 2011 at Nejmeh, playing over 100 league matches.
-In 2020 he was sent on a loan, to Iraqi club Al-Mina'a and Kuwaiti club Al-Nasr, respectively.
-El Zein made his international debut for Lebanon in 2014, and was part of the 2019 AFC Asian Cup squad.
+In 2020 he was sent on loan, to Iraqi club Al-Mina'a and Kuwaiti club Al-Nasr, respectively.
+El Zein made his international debut for Lebanon in 2014, and was part of the 2019 and 2023 AFC Asian Cup squads.

 Club career

 Al-Mina'a

 On 28 January 2020, El Zein was sent on a three-month loan to Iraqi Premier League side Al-Mina'a.
 He made his debut on 17 February 2020, in a 1–0 home win over Naft Al-Janoob in the first matchday of the season.
 El Zein played four league games for Al-Mina'a; however, the season was cancelled due to the COVID-19 pandemic.

 Al-Nasr

 On 18 June 2020, El Zein was sent on a one-year loan to Kuwaiti club Al-Nasr.
 He made his debut on 16 October, in a 2–1 win against Al-Shabab in the classification league between Kuwait Premier League and Kuwaiti Division One clubs.
 El Zein helped his side finish first in the qualifying stage.

 His debut in the 2020–21 Kuwaiti Premier League came on 22 January 2021, in a 1–0 away win against Al-Shabab.
 El Zein scored a goal on 25 April, helping his side to a 2–1 away win against Al-Fahaheel.
 He finished the season with 17 league games.